JonyEpsilon/gorilla-repl/doc/renderer.md

   value that represents what should be drawn for the output.
 This step happens inside a piece of nREPL middleware, and is exactly analogous to what terminal-based nREPL does when it calls `pr` on the value before sending it to the client.
 Except that here we're not transforming from a value to a string that represents the value, as `pr` does, but rather transforming into a much richer structure.
+We call this richer structure the rendered representation.
 We'll look at this step in detail below.
 - The value from the second step is sent to the Gorilla client, running in the web-browser, as JSON.
 The third and final step of the process is the web-browser processing this structure to turn it into a DOM fragment that the browser can display.
 It's likely that you won't need to get involved in this step of the process.